Zenlua/GLink/README.md

 + Sever 1: Files will be stored for 30 days

 + Sever 2: The file will be stored for 2 days

-+ Sever 3: Please create an account at this website: https://gbdrive.xyz/drive, Then create a token in your account settings.
-When you enter the token, it will automatically upload to server 3.
-You can store it for as long as you like, free 1TB storage.

 See photo instructions